PhD in Civil and Environmental Engineering

 2016 Chinese Academy of Sciences Postdoctoral Fellowship

 CV as submitted for the Green Talents award (2014):

 Research focus: bioenergy from crop residue; wastewater treatment using microalgae and wastewater treatment by plant-based biosorbents

 Assistant Professor Muhammed Saif Ur Rehman’s research focus is on improving the sustainable production process of biofuel to optimise the recovery of valuable by-products, such as biosorbents, which can be used in wastewater treatment.

-The Jury lauded Saif’s holistic approach to sustainable development research.
+The jury lauded Muhammad’s holistic approach to sustainable development research.
 His projects not only have direct practical applicability but also seek unidentified areas of synergy between hitherto separate production processes to form a more efficient and altogether more sustainable process.